3Emme/PigDice/readme.md

 ### Input: Roll
 ### Output:

-3. **After every dice roll, check value of current score.
-If value equals 0, make no adjustments to player 1 score and return out of the turn function for player 1**
+3. **After every dice roll, check value of turn score.
+If value is 0, make no adjustments to player 1 score and return out of the turn function for player 1**
 ### Input: Roll
 ### Output:

-4. **When hold button is clicked, add the value of current score to player 1 score and return out of the turn function for player 1, hiding the player 1 button group and displaying the player 2 button group.**
+4. **When hold button is clicked, add the value of turn score to player 1 score and return out of the turn function for player 1, hiding the player 1 button group and displaying the player 2 button group.**
 ### Input: Roll
 ### Output: